T-tech-py/marketplace/README.md

 - `page`: Contains the main screens of the application.
 - `widgets`: Contains reusable widgets used across screens.
-- `blocs`: Implements the BLoC pattern for state management.
+- `manager`: Implements the RiverPod pattern for state management.

 ### 2. Domain Layer